Getting away from mosquitoes

 Trout like it, but mosquitoes don't.
 There's no standing water, so there's nowhere for them to breed.

-Deb Erickson, office manager at Forestville, says people used to camping on Minnesota's North Shore are pleasantly surprised and often ask why there are so few mosquitoes.
+At Forestville, Deb Erickson says people used to camping on Minnesota's North Shore are pleasantly surprised and often ask why there are so few mosquitoes.

 "All the parks are like that in southeast Minnesota,'' she says.
 "It's kind of strange, but very wonderful.''

-There are plenty of private and municipal campgrounds, too; Sylvan Park in the middle of Lanesboro is a choice spot.
+There are plenty of private and municipal campgrounds, too; Sylvan Park and the Riverview campground in Lanesboro are choice spots.

 And remember that Minnesota state parks allow campsite reservations a year in advance.
 So if you think you might to want to camp at this time next year, be on the phone or on-line at 8 a.m. on the day you want to arrive next summer, 866-857-2757.